Physical Education

 Displays for PE celebrate participation and the continuing success that Lynch Hill experiences in sporting competitions both locally and at a county and regional level; they offer motivational messages to encourage pupils to get active.

-As an Active Movement school, physical activity now features in every lesson across the curriculum, with active answering, active reading and active group work and this extends to developing their understanding of healthy choices beyond PE – including ensuring they are aware of the need for a healthy, balanced diet.
+As a school inspired by the Active Movement philosophy, physical activity now features in every lesson across the curriculum, with active answering, active reading and active group work and this extends to developing their understanding of healthy choices beyond PE – including ensuring they are aware of the need for a healthy, balanced diet.

 Click here to download the 'I Can' statements for PE